MicrosoftDocs/Virtualization-Documentation/windowscontainers/reference/vm_SKUDifferences.md

 ### Windows Server Specific Default Settings ###

-Enhanced Mode VM Connections are disabled by default on Windows Server hosts Intercept and VMBus throttling are enabled by default on Windows Server hosts <!--mebersol asks, is this true?
-Investigating...-->
+- Enhanced Mode VM Connections are disabled by default on Windows Server hosts
+- Intercept and VMBus throttling are disabled by default on Windows Server hosts

 ## Windows Client ##